aptgarcia/205ArtistProject/README.md

 │       ├── travis1.webp
 │       ├── travis2.jpeg
 │       └── travis3.jpg
-└── templates/
+# └── templates/
-    ├── base.html
+### ├── base.html
-    ├── index.html
+### ├── index.html
-    ├── joji.html
+### ├── joji.html
-    ├── taylor-swift.html
+### ├── taylor-swift.html
-    ├── travis-scott.html
+### ├── travis-scott.html
-    └── finneas.html
+### └── finneas.html

-Backend Overview (Flask)
+## Backend Overview (Flask)
-genius_get(path, **params)
+### genius_get(path, **params)
 A wrapper around all Genius API calls.
 Attaches headers, manages JSON parsing, and performs error checking.

-resolve_artist_id(artist_name)
+### resolve_artist_id(artist_name)
 Searches Genius using the /search endpoint and returns the correct artist ID, preferring exact matches.

-get_artist_songs(artist_id)
+### get_artist_songs(artist_id)
 Retrieves songs for a given artist and filters the list to include only primary-artist tracks.

-scrape_two_lyric_lines(song_url)
+### scrape_two_lyric_lines(song_url)
 Requests the song’s webpage and extracts lyric text using BeautifulSoup.

-fetch_song_quote(artist_name)
+### fetch_song_quote(artist_name)
 Coordinates the entire workflow:

-ID lookup: resolve_artist_id(artist_name)
+ID lookup resolve_artist_id(artist_name) →

-→ song list: get_artist_songs(artist_id)
+get songs get_artist_songs(artist_id) →

-→ scraping: scrape_two_lyric_lines(song_url)
+pick one →

+scrape lyrics scrape_two_lyric_lines(song_url)→

-→ quote formatting
+format quote fetch_song_quote(artist_name)

-Returns a consistent dictionary used by both HTML templates and the JSON API.
+Returns a dictionary used by both the HTML templates and the /api/quote/<slug> endpoint.

-Routes
+## Routes

 / → Homepage

-/celebrity/<slug> → Per-artist page
+/celebrity-name/slug → Per-artist page

-/api/quote/<slug> → JSON endpoint for dynamic quote updates
+/api/quote/slug → JSON endpoint for dynamic lyric updates

-Frontend Overview
+## Frontend Overview
-Templates
+### Templates
 All HTML pages extend base.html, which includes:

 Bootstrap
 jQuery

-Global site CSS
+Global CSS

-The Genius-themed navbar
+Genius-style navbar

-Each artist template defines:
+### Each artist page defines:
 Custom design

-The quote section

 New Quote and Speak buttons
+Quote display
 A preferred TTS voice in extra_scripts

-CSS (site.css)
+### CSS (site.css)
 Defines:

-Global Genius-style color palette / Genius navbar
+Genius-style color palette and navbar
 Homepage artist card grid
 Per-artist themes

-Joji’s drifting collage background, custom buttons, glass panel for layout
+Joji’s drifting collage background and glass UI elements

-JavaScript (app.js)
+### JavaScript (app.js)
 Implements:

-Quote updating logic
+AJAX quote updating

-AJAX calls to the backend

 Voice selection for browser-side TTS
 Speak button functionality

-How We Used ChatGPT in the Development Process
+## How We Used ChatGPT in the Development Process

-ChatGPT served as a guide and conceptual tutor, mainly for implementing the Genius API + BeautifulSoup webscraping logic in app.py and the Genius-like theming in site.css.
-The team wrote, modified, and tested all actual code before finalization since there were many bugs/issues to work through.
+### ChatGPT served as a conceptual guide for:
+### Genius API limitations
+### BeautifulSoup scraping logic
+### Backend architectural design
+### JSON parsing strategies
+### TTS behavior and voice selection
+### Debugging errors we encountered with webscraping logic, routing, TTS, etc.

+### All final code was written, modified, and tested by the team.

-1. Understanding Genius API limitations
+## 1. Understanding Genius API Limitations

-ChatGPT clarified that the free Genius API does not return lyric text, which guided us toward combining API metadata with HTML webscraping.
+### ChatGPT clarified that the free Genius API does not return lyric text, requiring metadata retrieval plus HTML scraping.

-2. Designing the architecture
+## 2. Designing the Architecture

-ChatGPT helped us conceptualize a backend structure with small, focused helper functions rather than one large route.
+### ChatGPT suggested structuring app.py with small, focused helper functions that map directly to:

-Each of the suggestions corresponds to a specific function in our app.py:

-API wrapper → genius_get()
+genius_get() – API wrapper

-Centralizes API requests and prevents duplicated request logic.

-Artist resolution → resolve_artist_id()

-Maps human-readable names to numeric Genius IDs, preferring exact matches when multiple hits appear.

-Song filtering → get_artist_songs()

-Filters out features, compilations, and tracks where the artist is not the primary performer.

-Lyric scraping → scrape_two_lyric_lines()

-Downloads the Genius page, identifies lyric containers, removes non-lyrical text, and returns cleaned lyric lines.

-Final quote assembly → fetch_song_quote()

-Coordinates the full pipeline and returns a dictionary suitable for both HTML templates and the /api/quote/<slug> endpoint.

-This structure made the backend easier to maintain, test, and reuse.
+resolve_artist_id() – Artist lookup

+get_artist_songs() – Filtered song list retrieval

+scrape_two_lyric_lines() – Lyric extraction

+fetch_song_quote() – Fully utilizes helper functions for our desired workflow process.

+This separation improved maintainability, readability, and debugging.

-3. Navigating dynamic JSON responses
+## 3. Navigating Dynamic JSON Responses

+### ChatGPT explained:
+The nested structure of Genius JSON responses

-ChatGPT explained Genius's nested JSON, why .get() prevents runtime errors, and how to reliably filter primary-artist songs.
+Why .get() prevents runtime errors

+How to reliably filter primary-artist songs

-4. Teaching BeautifulSoup scraping patterns
+## 4. BeautifulSoup Scraping Patterns

-ChatGPT helped us identify:
+### ChatGPT helped identify:
 div[data-lyrics-container="true"]

-How to remove section headings
+How to remove section headers and filler lines

-How to handle inconsistencies between Genius pages
+How to deal with page inconsistencies

-5. Assisting with frontend TTS logic
+## 5. Frontend TTS Logic

-ChatGPT explained asynchronous voice loading and recommended a simple pattern:
+### ChatGPT clarified asynchronous voice loading and suggested using:

 window.preferredVoiceName = "Microsoft Zira - English (United States)";

+Because voices load asynchronously, each artist page specifies a preferredVoiceName, and app.js selects that voice after the browser finishes loading available voices.

-6. Debugging and step-by-step testing
+## 6. Debugging and Step-by-Step Testing

-ChatGPT guided us in testing:
+### ChatGPT guided us through:
+Inspecting JSON

-Raw JSON output
+Validating scraper output

-Song lists

-Scraped lines

-Filtering logic

-AJAX responses
+Testing AJAX updates (stands for Asynchronous JavaScript and XML)

+This is defined as: Updating parts of a webpage by sending background requests to the server without reloading the entire page.

-TTS output
+Verifying TTS functionality

-This helped validate each function as we encountered bugs.

-7. Maintaining academic integrity
+## 7. Maintaining Academic Integrity

-Although ChatGPT provided explanations and patterns, the team:
+### Although ChatGPT provided conceptual support, the team:

-Wrote the final code
+Wrote all final code

-Integrated functions into the app
+Integrated all components

-Debugged scraper and API edge cases
+Debugged scraper and API issues

-Adjusted HTML/CSS to fit the design

-Verified all routing and behaviors independently

-The final implementation reflects our understanding, with ChatGPT used as a conceptual resource for unfamiliar topics.
+Finalized all HTML/CSS/JS on our own depending on how we wanted to customize our webpage(specific fonts, padding, colors, margins, etc.)

-Conclusion
+## Conclusion
 This project integrates Flask, HTML templates, CSS, JavaScript (including jQuery and TTS), the Genius API, and BeautifulSoup webscraping.

-The combination of API metadata, real-time scraping, and browser-based text-to-speech creates an interactive lyric exploration application.
+The combination of API metadata, real-time scraping, and browser-based text-to-speech gives a fun and interactive user experience.

-The structure, logic, and design decisions were developed by the team, with ChatGPT serving as a conceptual guide for understanding unfamiliar code structures, API behavior, and debugging strategies encountered during development.
+The structure, logic, and design decisions throughout the project were developed by the team, with ChatGPT serving as a conceptual resource for understanding unfamiliar code structures, API structures, and debugging strategies for all the errors we encountered.